What is child counseling?

-Change is a big indicator that may include a change in the family (such as divorce or death of a loved one), a change in school, a change in living location, life transitions, etc. Trauma is another indicator that a child may need counseling.
+Recent and significant change an often lead to a need for counseling.
+This may include a change in the family (such as divorce or death of a loved one), a change in school, a change in living location, life transitions, etc. Trauma is another indicator that a child may need counseling.

 It is important to monitor children's behaviors.
 They tend to give signs that they may be experiencing a big emotion that needs tending.
 That may be nail biting, acting out behaviors, change in school work, change in enjoyment, or change in motivation.